SherG/perpetual-elm/exampleSite/content/blog/cost-of-capital.md

 As an example, another online lender does not provide an online calculator, and charges a flat 15% fee on top of other fees.
 And yet, even though "15%" sounds much higher than "3%," for those with good credit the latter deal would likely have a much lower cost of capital.

+Those with stellar credit would ordinarily choose to obtain a loan from a community or other bank, due to the low rates available.
+However, if the owners has been in business for under two years, they would not be likely to qualify for such loan.
+And if they need the funds immediately, they would look to other sources.

 ## SBA loans and bank loans

 If debt-based financing is what you are seeking, your best bet is a traditional bank loan or SBA loan.
 Typically, these loans are harder to qualify for, take much longer or process than online loans, require considerable paperwork, and require good credit.

-The recent development of the Paycheck Protection Program (PPP) has altered many of these standards for SBA loans.
+The recent development of the Paycheck Protection Program (<a href="https://www.federalreserve.gov/newsevents/pressreleases/monetary20200406a.htm" target="blank">PPP</a>) has altered many of these standards for SBA loans.
 The bottom line, is, the best deals on term loans are usually form banks and SBA loans (financed by banks).